Skip to content

 Can I buy books by authors other than the ones featured in their events?

 Depending on space and availability, Waterstones will be selling a selection of books from all speakers.
-There is also a facility to buy books online from this website in each event’s information section.

 I have tickets for two consecutive events.
 Will refreshments be on sale at Cedars Hall?